 Automated Vehicles (AVs) and new technologies which enable shared mobility, among other emerging technologies, are likely to significantly change the way people and goods travel around the city.
-New technologies bring challenges, such as increased demand for curbside space, as well as benefits.
+New technologies bring challenges as well as benefits.
+Currently emerging technologies are increasing the demand for curbside space.
 We must find ways to incorporate new technologies in our transportation system which capture their benefits, avoid their drawbacks and support the vision and goals of the City."

 - 2. Amending the sidebar text under the heading "Moving Ahead: A Campaign for Next Generation Transportation" as follows: - a.
-Deleting the word "linked" between "seamlessly" and "safe" and replacing it with the word "connected".

-- b.
-Deleting the words "all Torontonians (including those with disabilities)" and replacing them with the words "Torontonians of all ages and abilities". - 3.
+Deleting the words "seamlessly linked" between "are" and "safe" and replacing them with the words "accessible, seamlessly connected". - b.
+Deleting the words "all Torontonians (including those with disabilities)" and replacing them with the words "Torontonians of all ages, abilities and means". - 3.
+Amending the sidebar text under the heading "Travel Demand Management (TDM)" as follows: - a.
+Deleting the words "and car sharing organizations in residential areas" following the words "establishment of Transportation Management Associations (TMA's) in employment areas". - b.
+Adding a new list item following the list item which starts with "establishment of Transportation Management Associations (TMA's)" as follows: "promotion of car sharing". - 4.
 Deleting the sidebar text titled "Toronto's Bike Plan" and replacing it with the sidebar text titled "Bicycle Policy Framework" as follows: